InterTriplete2010/Bayesian-inference-to-remove-silence-segments-from-speech/README.md

 This GUI detects and removes silence segments from speech (voiced and unvoiced) using a Bayesian approach, as described in "Theory and Applications of Digital Speech Processing" by Lawrence Rabiner
 Ronald Schafer (page 595 to page 603).
+Please, keep in mind that if the audio file has 2 channels, the code assumes that the 2-channels are identical and therefore analyzes only 1 of them to create the final 2-channel audio file with silence removed.

 Here is how the GUI works: